nevdelap/ned/README.md

                         show only filenames containing matches. use with -v --no-match to show filenames without matches
     -F, --no-filenames  don't show filesnames
+    -l, --line-numbers-only
+                        (not yet implemented) show only line numbers containing matches. use with -v --no-match to show line numbers without matches
+    -L, --no-line-numbers
-    -C, --context LINES (not yet implemented) show LINES lines around each match. is the same as specifying both -B --before and -A --after with the same LINES. use without -w
+                        (not yet implemented) don't show line numbers -C, --context LINES (not yet implemented) show LINES lines around each match. is the same as specifying both -B --before and -A --after with the same LINES. use without -w